devcomp/devcomp-component-portal/README.md

 TODO
 ====

-  * Use PINF.json to erect a dev environment around this lib so we can get rid of most of program.json.
+  * Use PINF.json to erect a dev environment around this lib when developing without ginseng.

 License